+You can request information from your Agent at any time.
 You can revoke or terminate your Power of Attorney at any time as long as you are of sound mind.
 If you are no longer of sound mind, a court can remove an agent for acting improperly.